 - May be enrolled less than full-time.

-- Will be awarded after the add/drop period.
+- Will be offered after the add/drop period.

 Students with other tuition scholarships